turistu/usbip-ssh/README.md

 file descriptors, nor use a unix domain socket for the stdin/out of the remote program (the only options being a pair of pipes or a pseudo-terminal).

-The only way to access ssh's "channel" abstraction is by setting up a TCP port or unix socket forwarding, and having to use that turns everything into a mess of master and slave ssh commands, temporary directories and socket files which have to be cleaned up, and extra processes which connect
+The only way to access ssh's "channel" abstraction is by setting up a TCP or unix socket forwarding, and having to use that turns everything into a mess of master and slave ssh commands, temporary directories and socket files which have to be cleaned up, and extra processes which connect